 The following functions are transfer functions: Archx86TransferTo32BitApplicationAsm, Archx86TransferTo64BitApplicationAsm, and Archpx64TransferTo64BitApplicationAsm.
-These functions are responsible for transferring the execution from Boot Manager to the initial execution point of the Windows OS Loader.
-Data exits the module in the form of the initial instruction address of Winload.efi.
+These functions are responsible for transferring the execution from Boot Manager to the initial execution point of the Windows OS Loader or Windows OS Resume.
+Data exits the module in the form of the initial instruction address of winload.exe, winload.efi, winresume.exe, or winresume.efi.